Our School Model

 Coed Through Grade 5

 At Ursuline Academy, we have created the ideal classroom environment for how children of every age learn best.
-During our more than 120 years of educating children, we have come to understand that co-education is important to the academic development of younger children, and a single-gender education is important from sixth grade through high school.
+During our 125 years of educating children, we have come to understand that co-education is important to the academic development of younger children, and a single-gender education is important from sixth grade through high school.

 Years of first-hand experience, coupled with a recent examination of wide-ranging research have proven our philosophy is sound.
 Boys and girls at the earliest stages of development benefit by learning together, not apart.
 In Early Childhood and the primary and intermediate grades, children learn the basics of social and group dynamics while also developing their own individual personalities and preferences.
 At this crucial time in their education, they also lay the foundation for their views regarding gender differences and are exposed to the different learning styles boys and girls exhibit in both social and academic situations.